-On top of that, Perion also develops a centralized and intelligent hub, referred to as the iHUB, which connects the supply and demand side assets of Perion and processes billions of signals.
-This provides five levels of value: operational savings - shared resources; Traffic Acquisition Costs and media buying optimization; increased customer value; market agility and creative firepower, as further described below.
+To provide further details on our iHUB, this centralized and intelligent hub, connects the supply side and demand side assets of Perion, processing billions of signals from across out network and properties.
+This provides five levels of value: operational savings in the form of - shared resources; reduced traffic acquisition costs and media buying optimization; increased customer value; market agility and creative firepower, as further described below.